 And with CloudWatch set, your awesome website ready to go live.
 We know there are a lot of steps in this tutorial if you made it these far congrats.

 If you don’t have time or technical knowledge you are better of using a managed WordPress solution.
 You can try WP Engine.
-They use AWS for some of there solutions so you get the performance of AWS and don’t have to manage it.
+They use AWS for some of their solutions so you get the performance of AWS and don’t have to manage it.
 These solutions usually use monthly subscription, in contrast, to pay for what you use with AWS.
 This might be pro or con depending on your needs.

 For more WordPress tutorials check the rest of our blog out here.
 If you have further questions write them in the comment section below.
 Have a great day!